evanbros/EvanBrosCE/README.md

 - coordinates (object):
 	- object { x (number) , y (number), width (number), height (number) }
 - type (string):
-	- Accept one of this two values: "fill", "stroke" or \*"clear"
+	- Accept one of this two values: "fill", "stroke" or \*"clear".
 	- \*The "clear" type will create a rectangle to erase the area.
 #### Example:
 ```javascript